 How To Mingle And Talk To People At Parties

 There are two broad types of social problems people can have with parties.
 The first is that a lot of people don't like them that much.
 They find parties boring, stressful, and draining.
-They want to know to avoid them, or minimize the damage if they have to go to one.
+They want to know how to avoid them, or minimize the annoyance factor if they have to go to one.

-The second issue, which this article will cover, is when someone wants to go to a party and socialize at it, but they're not sure how to do that.
+The second issue, which this piece will cover, is when someone wants to go to a party and socialize at it, but they're not sure how to do that.
 Some problems people run into are:

-- Feeling shy and awkward about approaching people to start conversations.
+- Feeling shy and awkward about approaching other guests to start a conversation

-- Not knowing how to break into group conversations.
-This particularly comes up if it seems like everyone at the parties knows everyone else.
-It can feel hard to intrude on a bunch of friends.
+- Not knowing how to break into group conversations - This particularly comes up if it seems like everyone at the party knows everyone else.
+It can feel hard to intrude on a cluster of friends

-- Not knowing how to speak up and stand out once they're in a group conversation.
-This especially applies if the discussion is loud and energetic and all over the place.
+- Not knowing how to speak up and stand out once they're in a group conversation - This especially applies if the discussion is loud, energetic, and all over the place

 - Not being great at dealing with the rowdy, zany aspect of parties

-- Feeling like a party is a big social exam and that how well they do at mingling is some sort of reflection of their overall value as a person.
+- Feeling like a party is some big social exam, and that how well they do at mingling is some sort of reflection of their overall value as a person

-This article is pretty long and will go into detail about how to handle these situations.
+This article will go into detail about how to handle these situations.
 The bulk of it is more practical tips, which I'll get to soon.
 It'll quickly start off with some more general attitudes that can be helpful to have.
-I'll cover how to generally talk to people, not how to 'own the party' and be the most awesome center of attention on the premises.
-This article is also about parties where you don't know a lot of the people there.
-It's not really about a 'party' in the sense of eight good friends getting together to at someone's house to have some drinks and play poker.
+I'll cover how to generally talk to people, not how to own the party and be the spectacular center of attention.
+It's also about parties where you don't know many of the attendess that well, if at all.
+It's not really about a "party" in the sense of seven close friends getting together at one of their places to have some drinks and play cards.

 A big factor in how well things will go are the party's characteristics